NirantK/nirantk.github.io/content/en/introduction.md

 **Here are some examples that have caught my interest:**

-- I'm a founder building AI for trucking.
-I know you're not looking to found a company, but I'm looking for someone to help me vet a technical co-founder and get my team started on the right foot.
+- I'm a founder building text to analytics, with text to SQL as a core component.
+Can you help prototype a solution?
+- I'm a non-technical founder at a healthcare startup and need help evaluating out text to speech (ASR) and summarization vendors
+- I am at ABC VC and I'd love to get your thoughts on XYZ and help with some due diligence.
 - I am a technical co-founder looking for a technical partner to help drive some technical exploration/designs while I spend time fundraising and hiring our founding engineers.
-- I am at ABC VC and I'd love to get your thoughts on XYZ and help with some due diligence.
 - I am a director at XYZ, and we're interested in building our automation system with ChatAPI.
 I would love to get your help leading our overseas SW team to see if it's feasible before getting more headcount.
-- I'm thinking about starting a accounting startup and would love to talk to you about what is feasible with all this agent work coming out recently.

-Btw, this document is very inspired by [Jason](https://www.jxnl.co/)'s work with me page - I highly recommend you check him out.
+Btw, this document is very inspired (aka copied!) by [Jason](https://www.jxnl.co/)'s work with me page - I highly recommend you check him out.